jiere/FTS/README.md

 1. Minikube orchestration and service discovery improvement.

-    The current configuration files could only be short-term soluton, we must support container orchestration and service discovery in future, obsolete those files such as db.ini, etc.
+    The current configuration files could only be short-term solution, we must support container orchestration and service discovery in future, obsolete those files such as db.ini, etc.

 2. UT enhancement